rfhb/emamds/en/documents/product-information/lucentis-epar-product-information_en.md

 ## 3. LIST OF EXCIPIENTS

-Also contains: α,α-trehalose dihydrate; histidine hydrochloride, monohydrate; histidine; polysorbate 20; water for injections.
+Also contains: α,α -trehalose dihydrate; histidine hydrochloride, monohydrate; histidine; polysorbate 20; water for injections.

 ## 4. PHARMACEUTICAL FORM AND CONTENTS